naneau/MadoquaBundle/README.markdown

 ##Configuration

     parameters:
+        #directory of your posts
         madoqua.post.directory: "/abs/dir/to/your/posts/"

+        #root url
+        madoqua.url: "http://your.url/"

+        #Name of your blog
+        madoqua.name: "A Name For Your Blog"

-        exception_listener.controller: "Application\MadoquaBundle\Controller\ExceptionController::handleAction" #optional if you don't have a handler already madoqua.url: "http://your.url/"
+        #optional if you don't have a handler already
-        madoqua.title: "A Name For Your Blog"
+        exception_listener.controller: "Application\MadoquaBundle\Controller\ExceptionController::handleAction"

+    #DIC config
     madoqua.view: ~ #madoqua view helpers
     madoqua.post: ~ #madoqua post domain